kostja/doc/doc/1.9/book/enterprise/index.rst

 the root directory on the administration server.
 After that, the script is **automatically** executed after the start of the Tarantool cluster.
 The script:

-1. Creates a configuration of accessibility zones (Moscow, Siberia, etc.),
+1. Creates a configuration of accessibility zones (Moscow, Siberia, etc.).
-2. Registers all routers and storages,
+2. Registers all routers and storages.
-3. Creates replica sets according to the configuration specified in the ``inventory``,
+3. Creates replica sets according to the configuration specified in the ``inventory``.
-4. Applies (distributes) the configuration,
+4. Applies (distributes) the configuration.
 5. Distributes the buckets in the cluster.

 The script is generated each time the ``auto installer`` is launched.
 The installer runs this script **automatically** using a special Ansible role (``tarantool_configure``).
 The script can be modified directly if you need to specify additional parameters for the orchestor's API (see :ref:`Appendix 1 <enterprise-appendix_1>`).
 Execution of the script is an idempotent operation that can be performed an arbitrary number of times.
 When manually executing this script, you should make sure that all commands were executed successfully: